Sign Up As A Member

 Officially known as the Queens Club Championships, the tournament also goes by the Cinch Championships and previously the Fever-Tree Championships due to title sponsors.
 The event is one of the ATP’s longest-running, initially held in 1890, and uses grass courts.

-This year marks the highest prize money ever at The Queens Club, with a 65% increase in funds over 2021 and a 2.5% increase over 2019.
+This year marks the highest prize money ever at The Queens Club, with a 3% increase in funds over 2023, after seeing a large rebound last year.
 Organizers canceled the tournament in 2020 due to the pandemic.

 The Queens Club Championships distributes prize money between singles, doubles, and qualifying rounds.
 Roughly speaking, 80% of prize money is distributed to singles, while the remaining 20% goes to doubles.